STRUCTURAL ANALYSIS 2 - 2022/3

 Methods of Teaching / Learning

-22 hours of lectures, 11 hours of tutorial classes, 30 hours of coursework and 87 hours independent learning.
+22 hours of lectures/captured content, 11 hours of tutorial classes including practical computer lab sessions and class tutorials and 117 hours independent learning.

 Total student learning time 150 hours.